peakchen90/eslint-plugin-react-directives/README.md

 }
 ```

-or use the recommended rules, which contains the above 2 steps:
+or use the recommended rules:

 ```json
 {